How does gravity work?

 This fundamental force affects every aspect of our daily lives, even though we often take it for granted.
 By exploring the principles behind gravity, we can better appreciate the physical world, understand astronomical phenomena, and grasp concepts essential for space exploration and modern physics.

 The study of gravity has evolved from Newton's classical description to Einstein's revolutionary theory of general relativity, revealing its deep connection to the structure of space and time itself.
+While Newton's law works perfectly for most everyday situations, Einstein's theory provides a more complete understanding for extreme conditions like black holes and the early universe.

 Scientific Principles